Order-disorder transition in the zero-temperature Ising model on random graphs: Introduction

-We analyze the zero-temperature Ising model on random graphs for varying edge probability $p$ and network size $N$.
-This system is also known as the randomly dilute Curie-Weiss model (CW), which corresponds to a homogeneous CW in which the fixed interactions between all spin pairs are replaced by random ferromagnetic coupling (i.i.d.
-Bernoulli random variables with mean $p$) between any pair of spins.
-This change complexifies the energy landscape by introducing metastable states to which the system tends to converge at zero temperature \cite{Spirin2001,Gheissari2018}.
-While similar behaviour has been observed on other network topologies \cite{Das2005} and update dynamics \cite{Castellano2005,Mukherjee2020}, we situate our findings at the gap between two previous results in the context of the randomly dilute CW: for sparse random graphs ($k \ll \log(N)$, where the mean degree $k=p\cdot(N-1)$ ), the probability to reach the global minimum in which all spins are aligned tends to 0 as N tends to $\infty$ \cite{Haggstrom2002}.
-For dense graphs, the probability to reach consensus tends to 1 as N tends to $\infty$ \cite{Gheissari2018}.
+We analyze the zero-temperature Ising model on random graphs \cite{gilbert1959random,erdHos1959random} for varying edge probability $p$ and network size $N$.
+This system is also known as the randomly dilute Curie-Weiss model (CW), which corresponds to a homogeneous CW in which the fixed interactions between all spin pairs are replaced by random ferromagnetic coupling [independent and identically distributed (i.i.d.)
+Bernoulli random variables with mean $p$] between any pair of spins.
+This change complexifies the energy landscape by introducing metastable states to which the system tends to converge at zero temperature \cite{Spirin2001,Svenson2001,Gheissari2018}.
+While similar behavior has been observed on other network topologies \cite{Das2005,Biswas2011,Khaleque2016} and update dynamics \cite{Castellano2005,Mukherjee2020}, we situate our findings at the gap between two previous results in the context of the randomly dilute CW: For sparse random graphs [$k \ll \log(N)$ \cite{Gheissari2018}, where the mean degree $k=p(N-1)$], the probability to reach the global minimum in which all spins are aligned (which we will refer to as \textit{consensus}) tends to 0 as $N \rightarrow \infty$ \cite{Haggstrom2002}.
+For dense random graphs ($k = O(N)$), the probability to reach consensus tends to 1 as $N \rightarrow \infty$ \cite{Gheissari2018}.
 All these results are asymptotic, for $N \rightarrow \infty$.
-Our contribution sheds light on the regime between \textit{finite} sparse and dense graphs, where $k \approx \log(N)$.
+Our contribution sheds light on the regime between \textit{finite} sparse and dense graphs, where the average degree $k \approx \log(N)$.
 Looking at final magnetization averaged over different realizations $\langle |m|_{\text{final}} \rangle$, we observe a transition from disorder ($\langle |m|_{\text{final}} \rangle \approx 0$) to consensus ($\langle |m|_{\text{final}} \rangle \approx 1$) as we move from sparse to dense random graphs by increasing the mean degree.
-The dynamical runs that do not reach consensus are the ones that get trapped in local minima.
-The probability to reach a local minimum decreases continuously as the networks densify, facilitating the system to reach consensus.
+The dynamical runs that do not reach consensus get trapped in local minima.
+As the networks densify, the probability to reach a local minimum decreases continuously, facilitating the system to reach consensus.
 With growing network sizes $N$, we observe that the transition from disorder to consensus shifts to higher values of $k$.